Gankra/thesis/thesis.md

 By pure accident, Rust provides enough tools to solve this problem.
-It turns out that lifetimes in conjunction with some other features are sufficient to construct a limited form of dependent typing.
-We won't lie: this is an ugly hack, and we don't expect anyone to use it seriously.
+It turns out that lifetimes in conjunction with some other features are sufficient to introduce *generativity* into the type system.
+Generativity is a limited system that can solve some of the problems usually reserved for dependent typing.
+We won't lie: this is an ugly hack, and we don't expect it to see much use.
 Still, it demonstrates the power of the ownership system.

 In order to encode sound unchecked indexing, we need a way for types to talk about particular instances of other types.
-In this case, we specifically need a way to talk about the relationship between a particular array, and the indices it's produced.
+In this case, we specifically need a way to talk about the relationship between a particular array, and the indices it has produced.
 Rust's lifetime system, it turns out, gives us exactly that.
 Every instance of a value that contains a lifetime (e.g. a pointer) is referring to some particular region of code.
 Further, code can require that two lifetimes